We conduct assessments to:

 Each session may last between 1 to 2 hours depending on the individual.
-If the two sessions are booked on the same day, a short break will be provided between sessions.
+If the two sessions are booked on the same day, a short break between sessions will be provided.
 Break times may vary from 15-30 min depending on the individual.

-At the end of the last assessment, a feedback session is offered to parents/ individuals (if adults) to provide a summary of initial findings and discuss any concerns.
-Additional screening tools will also be suggested if deemed necessary to further investigate potential difficulties.
+At the end of the last assessment, a feedback session is offered to parents/individuals (if adults) to provide a summary of initial findings and discuss any concerns.
+Additional screening tools will also be offered if deemed necessary to further investigate potential difficulties.

-Clients are welcomed to visit the centre beforehand if your child may be anxious in new situations.
-You may also be able to meet the psychologist prior to the assessment.
-While the psychologist will explain to both you and your child what will be done during the actual assessment, they will work with your child alone.
+Clients are welcome to visit the Centre beforehand if your child may be anxious in new situations.
+You may also be able to meet the assesor prior to the assessment.
+While the assessor will explain to both you and your child what will be done during the actual assessment, they will work with your child alone.

 You will be sent a written report of the assessment.